scragg0x/realms-wiki/README.md

     docker run --name realms-wiki -p 5000:5000 -d realms/realms-wiki

-You can build your own image if you want.
-Mine is based off https://github.com/phusion/baseimage-docker The Dockerfile is located in [docker/Dockerfile](docker/Dockerfile) `realms/base` just creates the deploy user.
+The Dockerfile is located in [docker/Dockerfile](docker/Dockerfile)

 ## Config and Setup